katholiek-onderwijs-vlaanderen/sri4node/README.md

             logsql : false,
             // If no environments variable present, use this URL (for development) defaultdatabaseurl : "postgres://user:pwd@localhost:5432/postgres",
-            resources : [
+            // Define all resource you want to serve. resources : [
                 {
                     // Base url, maps 1:1 with a table in postgres (same name, except the '/' is removed)